Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 You’ll need to register the business with Companies House (a process known as incorporation) so that you can begin trading.

-The beauty of setting up as a limited company is limited liability.
+One of the benefits of setting up as a limited company is limited liability.
 The company is a separate legal entity to you as the owner, so although the process can be a little more time consuming, your personal assets are safe it the company can’t pay its bills.

 It can sometimes be more tax-efficient too.
 Many small companies are run by people who are both directors and shareholders, enabling them to pay themselves a combination of a director’s salary and dividends.